wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/splunk/splunk-app.rst

     When the Wazuh app for Splunk is installed, the next step consists on installing and configuring :ref:`Splunk forwarder <splunk_forwarder>`.

 #.
-In order to configure the index and source type of the app, we must go to *Settings/Index* (view image).
+In order to configure the index and source type of the app, go to *Settings/Index* (view image).

     The default values are for index ``wazuh`` and for source type ``*``.